yankailab/OpenKAI/test/configLifecycle/README.md

 Orbbec, and GLIM features additionally exercise save/reload round trips and viewer save commands.
 Optional cases compile only when their dependencies are enabled in that build.

+Export-control checks verify that `saveConfig(false)` updates the bound JSON without changing files, including when the destination cannot be written.
+They cover BASE, inherited geometry settings, and embedded threads;
+`saveConfig(true)` then exports the complete updated configuration.

+Additional save-coverage checks change runtime scalar/vector settings, camera and RGBD settings, named pipeline filters, nested ports and threads, full-width radio addresses, and fractional RTCM intervals.
+They verify saved files and reloads, including settings removed from the source JSON before saving.